emsesp/EMS-ESP32/README.md

 * Make an ESPurna version.
 ESPurna takes care of the WiFi, MQTT, web server, telnet & debugging and does a better job that my modified ESPHelper code.
 * Complete the ESP32 version.
 It's surprisingly a lot easier doing the UART code on an ESP32 with the ESP-IDF framework.
 The first beta version is working.
 * Find a better way to control the 3-way valve to switch the warm water off quickly rather than adjusting the temperature.
-* Find a stable way of powering the ESP8266 from the EMS 12V using a buck step-down converter.
-This does work reasonably fine on a breadboard but there is noise.

 ## How the EMS works